psmithiv/nioc/README.md

 new nioc('path to beans.json file');
 ```

 <b>NOTE: Since nioc.js is requiring/loading the definitions file.
-The path is relative to 'node_modules/nioc/bin'.
-It is reccomended that you set the NODE_PATH environmental variable to the root of your application and reference your bean definitions json file from there.</b>
+The path is relative to 'node_modules/nioc/lib'.
+It is recommended that you set the NODE_PATH environmental variable to the root of your application and reference your bean definitions json file from there.</b>

 ### Defining Beans
 In your beans.json file, beans are defined as objects and reqire a single 'path' property which references the node.js module to be made available for injection.